Find out what you need to know about releasing equity from your home in our handy equity release guide.

 Unlock tax-free cash from your home

 If you’re in or approaching retirement and have owned your home for some time, chances are you’ve benefited from the dramatic rise in UK house prices over recent years.
 So now you’re living in your most valuable asset but your pockets are no deeper, because the money is actually tied to bricks and mortar.

 If this sounds like you, equity release can help you unlock some of the cash tied up in your home, without you having to sell up and downsize to a smaller, cheaper property.
 In fact, more and more people are choosing to raise money for retirement in this way – and in the UK today, someone takes out an equity release plan every 15 minutes.

 Get the retirement you deserve

 With more of us living longer, retirement has become a new phase in life to hopefully be enjoyed for many years.
 It’s an exciting prospect but also a potentially challenging one when it comes to money – especially if your pension doesn’t cover everything you need it to, and you don’t know how you’ll make up the shortfall.

 Releasing some of the equity in your home can give you a tax free lump sum or smaller cash injections to top up your retirement income.
 And that means you can put your money to good use, rather than leaving it stuck in your property.

 Lifetime mortgage is the most popular type of equity release scheme.
 Basically, you borrow against the value of your home while you continue to live in it.
 Unlike a typical mortgage, you don’t have to make repayments, instead interest is added and everything is repaid when the property is sold.

 Home reversion schemes

-You sell all or part of your home at a reduced price and in exchange, you receive a cash lump sum and live rent-free in your home for life or until you move into long-term care.
+With a home reversion plan, you sell all or part of your home at a reduced price and in exchange, you receive a cash lump sum and live rent-free in your home for life or until you move into long-term care.